JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/virtual_file.md

 ## How long does a virtual file persist?

-A particular file on disk is represented by equal `VirtualFile` instances for the IDE process's entire lifetime.
+A particular file on a disk is represented by equal `VirtualFile` instances for the IDE process's entire lifetime.
 There may be several instances corresponding to the same file, and they can be garbage-collected.

-The file is a `UserDataHolder`, and the user data is shared between those equal instances.
+The file is a [`UserDataHolder`](%gh-ic%/platform/util/src/com/intellij/openapi/util/UserDataHolder.java), and the user data is shared between those equal instances.
 If a file is deleted, its corresponding `VirtualFile` instance becomes invalid (`isValid()` returns `false`), and operations cause exceptions.

 ## How do I create a virtual file?

 Usually, you don't.
-As a general rule, files are created either through the PSI API or through the regular `java.io.File` API.
+As a general rule, files are created either through the [PSI API](psi.md) or through the regular [`java.io.File`](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/io/File.html) API.

 If one needs to create a file through VFS, use `VirtualFile.createChildData()` to create a `VirtualFile` instance and `VirtualFile.setBinaryContent()` to write some data to the file.